Here are a few of the much-enjoyed events and activities that are available at the Austin Dam Memorial Park.

 Therefor, the Austin Dam Memorial Association is introducing our Heritage Trout Challenge.
 During the months of April and May, kids under the age of 16 who can catch and release a native Brook Trout and a wild German Brown in their historic range within the Austin Dam Memorial Park on the same day, can provide photographs and describe the experience on our and receive a colorful, Pennsylvania Fishes Wall Chart.
 This fishing challenge promotes the importance of preserving our native fish and the natural fish habitats.

 Live music, camping, food and craft vendors come to the Austin Dam Memorial Park.
-The Dam Classic Rock Show, established since 2002, happens in August.
-The Park is also the venue for a Dam Bluegrass Show in July on the weekend before the Wood Carvers event.
+The Austin Dam Show, established since 2002, happens in August.

 A line-up of widely known musicians play at each 3-day event.
 Camping is included with the ticket.